flatcar-archive/flatcar-docs/docs/installing/vms/libvirt.md

 #### Static IP

 By default, Flatcar Container Linux uses DHCP to get its network configuration.
 In this example the VM will be attached directly to the local network via a bridge on the host's virbr0 and the local network.
-To configure a static address add a [networkd unit][systemd-network] to the Butane config:
+To configure a static address add a [networkd unit][systemd-network] to the Butane Config:

 ```yaml
 variant: flatcar